-Management has evaluated subsequent events through the date that the financial statements were available to be issues, June 23, 2017, and determined that no events occurred that require disclosure.
-No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued, June 25, 2021, noting that the Louisiana State Legislature passed a bill changing how Wildlife and Fishery violations are collected.
+Fines and fees for certain wildlife violations will be collected by the State Agency.
+The related financial impact cannot be reasonably estimated at this time.

+No subsequent events after this date have been evaluated for inclusion in these financial statements.